In recent years, "Adaptive Surfing," which allows people with disabilities to enjoy surfing, has been gaining global attention.

 | AS-5 | Upper limb disabilities |

 2. International Competitions Have Been Held!
-What is "JAPAN OPEN"?
+What is the "JAPAN OPEN"?

-This event is an international competition organized by the Japan Adaptive Surfing Association (JASA), attracting adaptive surfers from around the world.
+This event, organized by the Japan Adaptive Surfing Association (JASA), brings together adaptive surfers from around the world.

-During the competition, top adaptive surfers from Japan and abroad showcase their skills, inspiring the audience.
+During the competition, top adaptive surfers from Japan and abroad compete in skills, delivering inspiration to spectators.

-The hosting of this international competition has significantly increased the recognition of adaptive surfing in Japan.
+Thanks to this international competition, the recognition of adaptive surfing in Japan has significantly increased.

-International adaptive surfing competitions are not just venues for competition but also valuable opportunities for adaptive surfers worldwide to share experiences and knowledge and to inspire each other.
+International adaptive surfing competitions are not just competitive events but valuable opportunities for adaptive surfers worldwide to share experiences and knowledge and inspire each other.

 - Comprehensive support system by volunteer staff